 Below we break down options for those that want to spend some time exploring Ireland independently, as well as adding on some shorter tours.

 Galway & the Cliffs of Moher: Day 3

-Dingle & the ‘Ring of Kerry’: Days 4 & 5
+Dingle & the Ring of Kerry: Days 4 & 5

 Lakes of Killarney, Cork, Copper Coast & Kilkenny Castle: Days 6 & 7

-Of course, not everyone travels the same and people have different interests.
-Political buffs should visit Belfast and then visit the Carrick-a-Rede rope bridge and Giants Causeway.
-You could substitute days 6 and 7 for the itineraries included in the previous posts.
-In terms of other interests, Ireland is especially a great country for equestrian and golf aficionados.
+Not everyone travels the same and people have different interests.
+Political buffs should visit Belfast and then visit the Carrick-a-Rede rope bridge and Giants Causeway in Northern Ireland.
+You could substitute days 6 and 7 for the itineraries included in our articles mentioned here.
+That’s another ideal way to round out a perfect week in Ireland.

 Ireland is also a wonderful country for equestrian and golf aficionados.
 And it strikes a perfect balance for those looking for libations inside, as well as picturesque hikes and drives outside.
 So it’s a great vacation for nearly everyone!

 Spend a Week in Ireland and Potentially Save Thousands on Your Trip!